 You have the best shot of winning when someone reads your story, relates to it, and finds it an appealing fit for their organization's money.
 If your application is in a stack of ten because you applied early, it is perhaps more likely to get a thorough read-through.

 Remember, every little bit helps.
 Even if a scholarship award is only $1,500, that's your round-trip international airfare right there!
 It all adds up.

-If you're in a stack of 100 along with everyone else who applied just in time, your chances could be decreased.
+If it's in a stack of 100 along with everyone else who applied just in time, your chances could be decreased.
 This is just a theory I have, but it never hurts to apply early and look eager.
 An added bonus is you won't risk having to rush at the last minute, which will be noticeable in your application.

 Remember, every little bit helps towards funding your study abroad experience.
 Even if a scholarship award is only $1,500, that's your round-trip international airfare right there!
 It all adds up.
-Not to mention, once you've completed one scholarship application, it's that much easier to re-purpose your essays and recommendations to apply for dozens of other opportunities.
-It's a numbers game, and if you have a strong profile and the determination, you can have a strong chance to win.
+Not to mention, once you've completed one scholarship application, it's much easier to re-purpose your essays and recommendations to apply for dozens of other opportunities.
+It's a numbers game, and if you have a strong profile and determination, you can have a strong chance of being awarded funding.

 It's also worthwhile to mention persistence.
 Maybe this year, you don't receive any scholarships.
 That just means you need to continue to do well in school, find outlets for your international interests that will improve your eligibility, and re-apply next year.